-I’ve mentioned on my previous post that John Grisham books are my to-go-to books, books I would simply pick up from the bookstore shelf without even reading the synopsis because I am sure I’ll like it.
+I’ve mentioned on my previous post that John Grisham books are my go-to books, books I would simply pick up from the bookstore shelf without even reading the synopsis because I am sure I’ll like it.
 You see, back in college, my first course was Civil Engineering and after a year I shifted to Political Science.
 I now have a vague recollection whether I started liking Grisham’s books after I shifted to Political Science or I shifted to Political Science because of my fondness with his books, whatever the case, it no longer matter.

 John Grisham has already published a total of 35 books; 1 non-fiction, 1 a collection of short stories, 5 Theodore Boone: The Kid Lawyer book series, 5 sports and comedy fictions and 23 legal thrillers, his genre.
 His writing career has started with the publication of his first book, A Time to Kill on 1989 and he catapulted to stardom with the massive success of his sophomore book, the Firm.
 With over 250 million books sold, he was dubbed as America’s favorite storyteller.